strehle/cmdline-openid-client/client-auth-doc.md

 In short, this term means a JWT created from a private key is used to authenticate a client.
 This standard has 2 approaches

-* OAuth2 with [RFC7523](https://www.rfc-editor.org/info/rfc7523), Supported in SAP Cloud Identity within client authentication, subsection "Trust by issuer".
+* OAuth2 with [RFC7523](https://www.rfc-editor.org/info/rfc7523), supported in SAP Cloud Identity within client authentication, subsection "Trust by issuer".
 In EntraID section Certificates & secrets, tab Federated credentials.
-* OIDC with client authentication method [private_key_jwt](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication), Supported in SAP Cloud Identity within client authentication, subsection "Trust by URI".
-In EntraID this is not supported (yet).
+* OIDC with client authentication method [private_key_jwt](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication), supported in SAP Cloud Identity within client authentication, subsection "Trust by URI".
+In EntraID the JWKS_URI is not supported (yet), but only with X509 and x5t header.
 Okta supports only this type.

 Remark: This tool supports both private_key_jwt flavours.
 SAP Cloud Identity supports both standards.
 To know what your server supports is therefore important.
 In general OIDC includes OAuth2, therefore both standards are valid for an OIDC complaint server, but in real the creation of the used